offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Introduction_TOPIC
 ```

-AWS infrastructure is spread out across the world, broken up by regions and availability zones:
+AWS infrastructure is spread out across the world, divided into regions and availability zones:

  * Region: A geographical location within which AWS operates.
  * Availability Zone (AZ): An isolated set of resources within a region.

 Each region is said to have at least 2 AZs, where those AZs are connected together using high-speed network connections.
-Those high-speed network connections serve two purposes:
+The high-speed network connections between AZs serve two purposes:

 1. Abstraction: A region can be thought of as a single data center.
-2. Redundancy: An outage in one AZ shouldn't effect other AZs in the same region.
+2. Redundancy: An outage in one AZ shouldn't affect other AZs in the same region.

 ```{svgbob}
 .--------.                 .----.